-Man accused of smashing Capitol window with Trump flagpole seconds before Ashli Babbitt shooting
+U.S. charges man accused of smashing glass at Capitol just before fatal shooting

 The relative allegedly described Jones’s clothing to FBI agents as a way of identifying him, and said that Jones was “using a rolled up Trump flag to attempt to break the glass on an interior door,” the court papers say.

 Over three FBI interviews, the witness told agents that he contacted Jones after watching news of Babbitt’s death and told him he needed to contact the FBI or an attorney.
-Jones allegedly responded by saying he wanted to explain to another close friend, “why it all was happening and why it was a hoax.”
+Jones allegedly responded by saying he wanted to explain to another close friend “why it all was happening and why it was a hoax.”

-That friend, identified as W-2, also allegedly told FBI agents that he recognized Jones from video circulating on the Internet as the man wearing a red jacket and a gray toboggan cap, breaking a window inside the Capitol, and standing next to Babbitt.
+That friend, identified as W-2, also allegedly told FBI agents that he recognized Jones from video circulating on the Internet as the man wearing a red jacket and a gray cap, breaking glass inside the Capitol and standing next to Babbitt.

 The FBI said the friend told agents that Jones called him on Jan.
-7, saying he was in trouble, admitted that he broke a window and “called himself an idiot.”
-According to the affividavit, the friend said Jones told him he was in the middle of the crowd and had beenable to walk into the Capitol building “without any problem.”
+7, saying he was in trouble, admitted that he broke the glass and “called himself an idiot.”
+According to the affidavit, the friend said Jones told him he was in the middle of the crowd and had been able to walk into the Capitol “without any problem.”

-Jones attended a previous Trump rally in Washington, his relative allegedly told the FBI, adding that he saw on Facebook that Jones was going to the U.S. Capitol on Jan.
-6. The “Stop the Steal” demonstration that day was inspired by President Trump’s repeatedly debunked claims that he lost reelection by fraud.
+Jones attended a previous Trump rally in Washington, his relative allegedly told the FBI, adding that he saw on Facebook that Jones was going to the Capitol on Jan.
+6. The “Stop the Steal” demonstration that day was fueled by Trump’s repeatedly debunked claims that he lost reelection because of fraud.

-At least three other riot suspects were also arrested or charged in their home states over the weekend, the U.S. Justice Department said.
+At least three other riot suspects were arrested or charged in their home states over the weekend, the Justice Department said.

-One was Brandon Fellows, 26, of Albany, N.Y. who told Bloomberg News that he had “no regrets” about entering the Capitol and that his Bumble dating profile was “blowing up” after he posted a picture of himself there.
+One was Brandon Fellows, 26, of Albany, N.Y., who told Bloomberg News that he had “no regrets” about entering the Capitol and that his profile on the Bumble dating site was “blowing up” after he posted a picture of himself there.

 Photos on social media sites show Fellows with his feet propped on a table in the private office of Sen. Jeff.
-Merkley (D-Ore.) and sitting on a police motorcycle outside the Capitol, wearing costume hat, fake orange beard and a red, white and black jacket and the letters “USA” in blue letters, the FBI said.
+Merkley (D-Ore.) and sitting on a police motorcycle outside the Capitol, wearing a costume hat, fake orange beard and a red, white and black jacket with USA in blue letters, the FBI said.
 He was charged with trespassing and disorderly conduct on Capitol grounds.

 On Saturday, two cousins were arrested and charged with assaulting police, civil disorder, and other offenses during the riot.
 One allegedly told a witness he would return to Washington, armed, for future pro-Trump demonstrations and not go home “unless he was in a body bag,” the FBI said.

-An FBI affidavit said Cody Page Carter Connell, of Louisiana, allegedly described events in a conversation on social media, saying he and his cousin, Daniel Page Adams, of Texas, stormed police and breached the Capitol after Adams “got clubbed and shot with rubber bullet.”
+An FBI affidavit said Cody Page Carter Connell of Louisiana allegedly described events in a conversation on social media, saying he and his cousin, Daniel Page Adams of Texas, stormed police and breached the Capitol after Adams “got clubbed and shot with rubber bullet.”

 “But we pushed the cops against the wall, they dropped all their gear and left,” the FBI quoted Connell as allegedly saying.